Mehdi-Zarei/Mehdi-Zarei/README.md

 };
 ```

-I am a highly motivated and results-oriented junior back-end web developer with a passion for creating intuitive and user-friendly web interfaces.
-I have proficiency in `JavaScript`, `Node.js`, `Express.js`, `TypeScript`, and have a basic understanding of `Linux`.
+I'm a highly motivated and results-oriented junior back-end web developer with a passion for creating intuitive and user-friendly web interfaces.
+I have proficiency in `JavaScript`, `Node.js`, ``Express.js``, ``TypeScript``, and have a basic understanding of ``Linux``.
 I believe that bugs are opportunities to learn and grow.
-I am capable of understanding challenges and solving problems in this field.
+I'm capable of understanding challenges and solving problems in this field.
 With my skills and experience, learning new technologies will not be difficult for me.
-I also have a strong team spirit and am able to work effectively and reliably in group projects.
+I also have a strong team spirit so I will be able to work effectively and reliably in group projects.

 ## 🛠 Skills